Demystifying Artificial Intelligence (AI)

 Logical AI/inferencing is employed to build decision trees in systems such as TurboTax®.
 This guides users through questionnaires resulting in legal answers or drafts of legal documents.
 Human expertise is built into the logical structure of these systems.

 This only scratches the surface of the capabilities of AI.
 All of the functions and technologies identified below are starting to be used in the legal space, sometimes in combination with one another.

 AI technologies are all around us

 AI seems abstract and futuristic, but in fact, it’s everywhere.
 Like many new technologies, AI seems mysterious until it becomes ubiquitous and we don’t really think about it anymore.
 It becomes part of our fabric.

-The examples below show everyday examples of AI – whether it’s Amazon’s talking machine (Alexa), or Spotify® building you a recommended music playlist based on your listening habits.
+The examples below show everyday examples of AI – whether it’s Amazon’s Alexa, or Spotify® building you a recommended music playlist based on your listening habits.

 Everywhere we turn, machines are starting to act like human advisors, making recommendations and suggesting alternatives.
 With tools like translation software and data-to-text generation tools improving every day, machines are rapidly expanding the ways that Natural language processing serves our needs.

 Much of this is invisible.
 You’d be surprised to know how much of the perfectly readable news you consume online or in print about sports or financial reports, for example, is actually generated by machines and not human journalists.

 How the legal industry uses artificial intelligence today